katmfoo/yolo-fe/README.md

 1. Run `git clone https://github.com/pricheal/yolo-fe.git`
 2. Inside repository, run `sudo python3 setup.py develop`
 3. Run `yolo-fe` to use command line tool

+## Usage
+The command line tool is accessed with `yolo-fe`.
+Running `yolo-fe --help` will display the various subcommands that can be ran.
+Running `yolo-fe subcommand --help` will display more information for that particular subcommand.

+#### yolo-fe setup

+The setup subcommand can be ran to automatically download, configure, and install the YOLO system to the yolo/ directory.